Rheem Water Heater Blinking Light Codes: What They Mean

 Rheem Water Heater Repair Near You

-A blinking status light is easy to miss — but it's an early warning that can prevent a complete water heater failure.
+A blinking status light is easy to miss — but it is an early warning that can prevent a complete water heater failure.
 Addressing it before the unit stops producing hot water altogether keeps your household running and typically costs far less than an emergency call.

 .webp)